frozer/dev-to-articles/ts-singletons-and-how-to-use-them.md

 which purposes  can it be helpful?
 We are using them for:

 * data interchange services, which take care about data transferring to/from underlying services
-* data processing services, which can be instanciated only once on application start
+* data processing services, which can be instantiated only once on application start
 * cache services
 * testing purposes